National Route 9 (Vietnam): History

 Route 9 became a vital supply artery to these bases and the North Vietnamese Army (NVA) were frequently able to cut or ambush Route 9 during the "Border Battles" period from 1967 to 1969.
 Route 9 was the access road used in Operation Pegasus and Operation Lam Son 719.

 In recent years with the implementation of Vietnam's Doi Moi reforms there has been an increase in cross-border trade with Laos and Route 9 has been progressively upgraded.
 With the completion of the Ho Chi Minh Highway, Route 9 has become an important link between the Ho Chi Minh Highway and Route 1.
+As route AH16 in Asian Highway Network, the road continues westwards through Laos and across the Mekong into Thailand.